vidaniello/ignite-clients/README.md

 2. An useful abstraction of a simple logic for **object persistence**.

 ## Cluster clients
-First, the class ClientProvider, on first load, search the file ClientProvider.property_filename in the  classloader resource path (getClassLoader().getResourceAsStream(...)), if not present, read the property system ClientProvider.systemProperty_property_filename.
+First, the class [ClientProvider](https://github.com/vidaniello/ignite-clients/blob/main/src/main/java/com/github/vidaniello/ignite/ClientProvider.java), on first load, search the file ClientProvider.property_filename in the  classloader resource path (getClassLoader().getResourceAsStream(...)), if not present, read the property system ClientProvider.systemProperty_property_filename.

 The property file, can contain *n* cluster config file, or better to say, *n* cluster endpoits.
 An example of the properies file can be the following:

-"src/main/resources/igniteClient.properties"
+"src/main/resources/igniteClient.properties"[(here an example)](https://github.com/vidaniello/ignite-clients/blob/main/src/test/resources/igniteClient.properties)

     default.clusterTag=testnet
     default.uri=https://somesite.com/ignite-config-for-clients-testnet.xml